-Understand the severity of the cancer and the survival chances.
+Understand the severity of cancer and survival chances.

 Plan the best treatment option accordingly.

-Identify clinical trials that may be treatment the options for the patients.
+Identify clinical trials that may be treated the options for the patients.

 TNM (Tumor, Nodes, and Metastasized) staging system is the most preferred cancer staging system in use.
 Others systems are more specific to a particular type of cancer.
 Staging systems include information about: